 Neurons have inspired a range of connectionist models including multi-layer perceptrons, self-organising maps, and Hopfield nets.
 These connectionist models are useful for a range of tasks, but they make simplifications that may invalidate them as neural models.
-For example, most multi-layer perceptron (MLP) systems learn by the supervised algorithm of error back propagation, while neural learning is unsupervised.
-One work, [Wiles and Elman, 1995], manages to count with a recurrent MLP network, though it is not clear how this dynamical systems model relates to neural processing.
+For example, most multi-layer perceptron systems learn using the supervised algorithm of error back propogation, while neurals learning is unsupervised.

-There is a wide range of models of neurons, but they are usually used to model neural behavior and are rarely used for higher cognitive tasks.
+There is a wide range of models of neurons, but they are usually used to model neural behavior and are rarely used for cognitive tasks.
 This paper describes a system based on model neurons that simulates a simple symbolic processing task.

-There are a range of cognitive architectures based around rules (e.g. ACT-R [Anderson and Lebiere, 1998], SOAR [Laird et al., 1987], and EPIC [Kieras et al., 1997]).
+There are a range of cognitive architectures based around rules (e.g. ACT [Anderson and Lebiere, 1998], SOAR [Laird et al., 1987], and EPIC [Kieras et al., 1997]).
 These have proven quite successful in modelling psychological data and for applications.

 An alternative approach to the rule based model is a neural model.
-Neural models are more accurate descriptions of biological neurons than other connectionist models.
 It is unclear how or even if cognition is implemented by rules.
 It is however clear that cognition can be achieved by neurons.
 The unanswered question is how cognition is generated by neurons.

 The scientific community has a sound if incomplete understanding of the function of biological neurons, but there is much less known about how they work together.
 This is at least partially due to the difficulty of inspecting a large number of neurons in a functioning animal.
 Scanning techniques, such as fMRI, are too coarse to view individual neural behavior.
 So computational modelling is a good method to explore large numbers of neurons working together.

-While there have been advances in implementing ACT-R in a connectionist system [Anderson and Lebiere, 1998], it is not clear how it would be implemented in a neural system.
+While there have been advances in implementing ACT in a connectionist system [Anderson and Lebiere, 1998], it is not clear how it would be implemented in a neural system.
 In particular, it is not clear how the connections between the neurons could be learned.